 - Chapter 7: Discharge most types of unsecured debt.
 The trustee will attempt to sell any significant non-exempt property to reimburse your creditors.

 - Chapter 13: You will pay your creditors in whole or in part through a payment plan.

-- Chapter 7: A typical case takes 3-4 months to complete.
+- Chapter 7: A typical case takes from 3 to 6 months to complete.

 - Chapter 13: The payment plan lasts 3 or 5 years depending on your income.
 Upon completion, most unsecured debt balances will be written off.

 Who Is Eligible?